+We have completed two Phase 1 clinical trials with the RaniPill capsule technology.
 In 2022, we completed a Phase 1 clinical trial with RT-102, a RaniPill GO capsule containing our proprietary formulation of parathyroid hormone (1-34) ("PTH"), in Australia.
-The study involved a single-ascending dose portion and a seven-day repeat-dose portion.
+The study involved a singleascending dose portion and a seven-day repeat-dose portion.
 The Phase 1 study met all of its endpoints, RT-102 was well tolerated and delivered PTH with high bioavailability (more than 300% greater bioavailability than subcutaneous injection of Forteo (teriparatide)).
 No serious adverse events were reported in the study.
 In 2019, we completed a Phase 1 study with RT-101, a RaniPill GO capsule containing our proprietary formulation of octreotide, in Australia.
 The Phase 1 study met all of its endpoints, RT-101 was well tolerated and delivered octreotide with high bioavailability (comparable to subcutaneous injection of octreotide).
 No serious adverse events were reported in the study.

-As of December 31, 2023, we have administered the RaniPill capsule 233 times to 146 human subjects in clinical trials, including seven-day repeat-dosing in ten subjects in our Phase 1 study of RT-102.
+As of December 31, 2022, we have administered the RaniPill capsule 185 times to 98 human subjects in clinical trials, including seven-day repeat-dosing in ten subjects in our Phase 1 study of RT-102.
 This is in addition to oral administrations of the RaniPill capsule, without a drug or needle, in non-significant risk studies.
 In our clinical studies, our product candidates were generally well tolerated and no serious adverse events were observed.

-Preclinically, we have tested 15 molecules in the RaniPill capsule, including eight antibodies, six peptides and one large protein.
-We have conducted preclinical testing of more than 7,000 RaniPill capsules in vivo and in vitro.
-In October 2023, we announced preclinical data from a 60-day, repeat oral-administration good laboratory practices ("GLP") safety study of the RaniPill capsule in healthy animals.
-The RaniPill capsule was well tolerated with no treatment-related adverse events and all animals remained clinically healthy throughout the study.
+Preclinically, we have tested 12 molecules in the RaniPill capsule, including five antibodies, six peptides and one large protein.
+We have conducted preclinical testing of more than 1,700 RaniPill capsules in vitro and more than 1,300 RaniPill capsules in vivo, including two good laboratory practice ("GLP") seven-day repeat-dose studies which supported advancement of our product candidates, RT-101 and RT-102, into clinical studies.